edpavanelli/commerce-purchase/purchase-management/README.md

 ```

 Inside the ProducerMock.java there is a method:
-<br>`POST (/commerce/purchase/v1/store)` emulating a request queue, so this method do not return any data.
+<br>`POST (/commerce/purchase/v1/store)` emulating a request queue, so this method does not return any data.

 and a method:
 <br>`GET (/commerce/purchase/v1/{transactionId})`  emulating a response queue, you may call this method only if you wish to emulate a external system receiving the response from another queue.

-**but**, to execute the `GET (/commerce/purchase/v1/{transactionId})` and `POST (/purchase/exchange/v1/convertCurrency)` method from the **ExchangeController** class **you need to retrieve the transactionId from the logs**
+**but**, to execute the `GET (/commerce/purchase/v1/{transactionId})` and `POST (/purchase/exchange/v1/convertCurrency)` methods from the **ExchangeController** class **you need to retrieve the transactionId from the logs**

-Right after calling the `enqueuePurchase` the transactionId will be logged more then once.
+Right after calling the `enqueuePurchase` the transactionId will be logged more than once.

-I am attaching my Postman environment and collection and also .json requests under'testing' folder in the repository root to make it easier.
+I am attaching my Postman environment and collection in the project root directory to make it easier.

 ---

 ## Executing

-This project uses **Lombok**, so if you do not already have installed the Entities, DTOs and ObjectValues can present errors in where they are called.
+This project uses **Lombok**, so if you do not already have installed, the Entities, DTOs and ObjectValues may show errors where they are called.
 Install [Lombok](https://projectlombok.org/download) to stop seeing these errors.

 compile and generate jar: